ADHD Couples Therapy in Wisconsin

 ADHD can quietly shape communication patterns in relationships—often leading to misunderstandings, hurt feelings, and emotional distance.
-Through online couples therapy, I help partners rebuild connection, trust, and understanding across Wisconsin and Florida.
+Through online couples therapy, I help partners rebuild connection, trust, and understanding across Wisconsin.

 Soothing nature composition used to create a calming therapy atmosphere